brianteeter/ruby-weather-app/README.md

 The White House
 ```

 and the app will do its best to interpret your location and return the current weather, as well as a 7 day forecast.
+If it cannot find the location, or get the weather for that location an error will be displayed.

 ## Services Used